With Honors (film): Plot

 Montgomery "Monty" Kessler is a senior majoring in Government at Harvard University and sharing a house with friends: art student Courtney, womanizing radio disc jockey Everett, and neurotic medical student Jeff.

 While Monty is working on his senior thesis, which takes a pessimistic view of citizens on public assistance, a power outage ruins his computer's hard drive.
-When he rushes out to print a backup copy of his thesis, he trips on the street, breaking his ankle, and drops the thesis down a grating into the boiler room under Widener Library.
-There Monty finds a homeless man, resembling the writer Walt Whitman, burning his thesis page by page.
-He calls the campus police who arrest the man, but they are unable to recover the thesis.
+When he rushes out to print a backup copy of his thesis, he trips on the street, breaking his ankle, and drops the thesis down a grate and into the boiler room under Widener Library.
+There he finds a homeless man, resembling the writer Walt Whitman, burning his thesis.
+He calls the campus police, who arrest the man but are unable to recover the thesis.

-In court, Monty learns the man's name is Simon Wilder.
-Although Simon manages to get the worst of the charges dismissed, he is held in contempt, for which Monty pays the fine.
+In court, Monty learns that the man's name is Simon Wilder.
+Although Simon gets the worst of the charges dismissed, he is held in contempt, for which Monty pays the fine.
 Despite Simon's anger over Monty having him arrested, they work out a deal: for every service Monty provides, Simon will return one page of his thesis.
-Monty takes Simon to the house, where he lets him stay in a broken down van in the backyard.
+Monty takes Simon to the house, where he lets him stay in a broken-down van in the backyard.

 Over time, Monty and Simon become close friends.
 Monty confides in him about his absent father, and Simon helps him see poor people like himself as human beings.
 He also shows Monty his collection of stones, each one representing a significant memory from his life.

-Monty's roommates begin to like the arrangement as well, with Courtney appreciating Monty's newfound open-mindedness and Everett giving Simon wine in exchange for repairing the van.
-However, Jeff refuses to let Simon stay in the house's basement on a particularly cold night in case of his parents' visiting.
-When Monty lies to Simon about why he can't come in the house, he ends their deal and leaves.
+Monty's roommates like the arrangement as well, with Courtney appreciating Monty's newfound open-mindedness and Everett giving Simon wine in exchange for repairing the van.
+However, Jeff refuses to let Simon stay in the house's basement on a cold night in case of his parents visiting.
+When Monty lies about why he can't come in the house, Simon ends their deal and leaves.